akash-network/docs/deploy/chia-on-akash.md

 Akash uses [Keplr](https://chrome.google.com/webstore/detail/keplr/dmkamcknogkgcdfhhbddcghachkejeap?hl=en) as the desktop wallet.
 Advanced users can follow the [CLI instruction](../guides/cli/)s.

-Once you have set up your Keplr wallet and imported the address to Akashlytics you are ready to create your first deployment.
-Follow the instructions in Akashlytics to create a certificate, then click on _Create Deployment_.
+Once you have set up your Keplr wallet and imported the address to Cloudmos you are ready to create your first deployment.
+Follow the instructions in Cloudmos to create a certificate, then click on _Create Deployment_.

 ## Quickest way to get more AKT